braziljs/eloquente-javascript/05_higher_order.md

 {{index [array, methods], "summing example", "reduce method"}}

-Another common thing to do with arrays is computing a single value from them.
+Another common thing to do with arrays is to compute a single value from them.
 Our recurring example, summing a collection of numbers, is an instance of this.
-Another example would be finding the script with the most characters.
+Another example is finding the script with the most characters.

 {{indexsee "fold", "reduce method"}}